router5/router5.github.io/_guides/navigation.md

 myRouter.start('/home');
 ```

-> When using `.start()`, you should supply a starting path or state except if you use `router5-plugin-browser` (the current URL will be automatically used).
+> When using `.start()`, you should supply a starting path or state except if you use the browser plugin (the current URL will automatically be used).

 Invoking the `.start(startPathOrState[, done])` function will: